Dong-Gao/Australian_City_Analytics/README.md

 To run this web interface: <br>
 A Django packages are required and also apache service should open for running this web interface.<br>
 Before running, the allow_host should add its IP address.  <br>
-To run this interface,  you should run :  python manage.py run server<br>
+To run this interface,  you should run :  python manage.py run server.<br>
 You can visit our interface through: 115.146.91.76:8000

 ## Deployment
 There are several files in this folders for the launching and depolying process.<br>
 File setupbash.sh: a bash file to run the lanuching and deploying process. <br>
-file dbSetup.yaml : a yaml file for ansible-playbook to deploying the database instances on nectar<br>
+file dbSetup.yaml : a yaml file for ansible-playbook to deploying the database instances on nectar.<br>
-File serSetup.yaml : a yaml file for ansible-playbook to deploying the processing server instances on nectar<br>
+File serSetup.yaml : a yaml file for ansible-playbook to deploying the processing server instances on nectar.<br>
-File hosts: stort the instance's configuration information<br>
+File hosts: stort the instance's configuration information.<br>
 nectarConf.sh : configuration of nectar project for ansible to connect to server.<br>
-Connect.key: the private key used for connecting the system<br>
+Connect.key: the private key used for connecting the system.<br>
 By running the setupbash.sh file, it can automatically launch a new instance of harverstserver or database and automatically deploy those required.<br>
 Besides, as to how to create a cluster of couchdb, some useful information can be got from:<br>
 https://medium.com/linagora-engineering/setting-up-a-couchdb-2-cluster-on-centos-7-8cbf32ae619f<br>
-Few things to pay attention:
+Few things to pay attention:<br>
-1. Before running this script, make sure that ansible and openstack has been correctly installed.
+1.Before running this script, make sure that ansible and openstack has been correctly installed.<br>
-2. Make sure that the environmental variable: ANSIBLE_HOST_KEY_CHECKING has been set false,  more information can be viewed: http://stackoverflow.com/questions/32297456/how-to-ignore-ansible-ssh-authenticity-checking
+2.Make sure that the environmental variable: ANSIBLE_HOST_KEY_CHECKING has been set false,  more information can be viewed: http://stackoverflow.com/questions/32297456/how-to-ignore-ansible-ssh-authenticity-checking
-Otherwise, the ssh key connections may refuse.
+Otherwise, the ssh key connections may refuse.<br>
-3. In this script, the availability zone of new instance has been pre-set as ‘Melbourne’ which guarantee that volume and instance are in the same zone
+3.In this script, the availability zone of new instance has been pre-set as ‘Melbourne’ which guarantee that volume and instance are in the same zone.<br>
-If there is not enough host in this zone, the launch process may fail.
+If there is not enough host in this zone, the launch process may fail.<br>